 North Claiborne Avenue

-Around 1900, during the formative years of jazz, the surrounding neighborhoods—Treme and the Seventh Ward—were home to African-Americans, creoles of color, and working-class families of various European backgrounds.
+North Claiborne Avenue was built on a drained swamp in the mid-1800s, with a drainage canal running down its center.
+Around 1900, during the formative years of jazz, the surrounding neighborhoods—Treme and the Seventh Ward—were home to African Americans, Creoles of color, and working-class families of various European backgrounds.

-Segregation intensified toward mid-century, with the new Lafitte public housing development admitting black families only.
-Under Jim Crow, an array of Black-owned businesses took root on North Claiborne, catering to those who were denied service elsewhere.
+Segregation intensified in the 20th century, with the new Lafitte public housing development admitting Black families only.
+Under Jim Crow, Black business owners made North Claiborne a commercial center for those who were denied service elsewhere.

-By this time the drainage canal was filled in and live oak branches created a canopy overhead, making the Claiborne neutral ground (median) an ideal promenade for Black residents’ parading traditions: Social Aid and Pleasure Clubs, Mardi Gras Indians, Baby Dolls, and Skeleton Gangs all attracted crowds here.
+By this time the drainage canal was filled in and live oak branches created a canopy overhead, making the wide Claiborne neutral ground an ideal promenade for Black residents’ parading traditions: Social Aid and Pleasure Clubs, Black Masking Indians, Baby Dolls, and Skeleton Gangs all attracted crowds here.

 In 1966, over the protests of residents, public officials chose to uproot the oaks and build an elevated expressway above North Claiborne.
 As in other cities, the interstate paved the way for white flight to the suburbs.

-A community of artists maintained the cultural vitality of the Claiborne corridor despite the ensuing divestment.
-Then, in 2005, the flood following the levee failures devastated the area.
+Despite the ensuing divestment from downtown New Orleans, a community of artists maintained the cultural vitality of the Claiborne corridor.
+Then, in 2005, Hurricane Katrina and the levee failures devastated the area.
 An uneven recovery followed, with many former residents unable to resettle in their neighborhoods.